Psychology Thesis Guidelines: Fall 2014 – Summer 2015

 Thesis Typists list

-Formatted thesis committee Approval/Signature Sheet (PDF document – Acrobat Reader required) Please see note regarding Assoc Dean above!
+Formatted thesis committee Approval/Signature Sheet (PDF document – Acrobat Reader required) Please see note regarding Director of Graduate Studies (college designee) above!

-Thesis committee Approval Signature Sheet template (Word document) Please see note regarding Assoc Dean above!
+Thesis committee Approval Signature Sheet template (Word document) Please see note regarding Director of Graduate Studies (college designee) above!

 Formatted Thesis Title Page (PDF document – Acrobat Reader required)